NicLandajo/comfyui-preview-video-monitor/README.md

 Instant Time Travel - Dropup menu with keyboard navigation (↑ ↓ ENTER) to revisit any point in your creative journey Visual Generation Gallery - Hover and click to instantly resurrect any previous creation

 Take Snapshots of your creative process anytime.
-Whatever is on screen at that moment will be saved to a PNG image with your comfyui workflow injected in it.
+Whatever is on screen at that moment will be saved to a webp image with your comfyui workflow injected in it.
 The Snapshots and Generations work orchestrated together maintaining naming sync.
 PreviewVideoMonitor saves snapshos data inside its own default folder custom_nodes/PreviewVideoMonitorPro/,